rrg92/powershai/docs/en-US/providers/openai/README.md

 Get-OpenaiChat -prompt "s: You are a bot that answers questions about powershell","How to display the current time?"
 ```

-* Use Set-AiProvider openai (it is the default)
+* Use Set-AiProvider openai (it's the default)
-Optionally, you can pass an alternative URL.
+Optionally you can pass an alternative URL

 * Use Set-OpenaiToken to configure the token!

 ## Internals

-OpenAI is an important provider, as it not only provides various advanced and robust AI services, but it also serves as a standardization guide for PowershAI.
+OpenAI is an important provider, because besides providing various advanced and robust AI services, it also serves as a standardization guide for PowershAI.
-Most of the standards defined in PowershAI follow OpenAI specifications, which is the most widely used provider and it is common practice to use OpenAI as a base.
+Most of the standards defined in PowershAI follow the OpenAI specifications, which is the most widely used provider and it is common practice to use OpenAI as a base.

-And, due to the fact that other providers tend to follow OpenAI, this provider is also prepared for code reuse.
+And, due to the fact that other providers usually follow OpenAI, this provider is also prepared for code reuse.
-Creating a new provider that uses the same specifications as OpenAI is very simple, just defining a few configuration variables!
+Creating a new provider that uses the same specifications as OpenAI is very simple, just define some configuration variables!

 <!--PowershaiAiDocBlockStart-->
-_Automatically translated using PowershAI and AI._
+_Automatically translated using PowershAI and AI_
 <!--PowershaiAiDocBlockEnd-->